Strippers return to Parliament in protest for work rights

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-It is part of an ongoing campaign after 19 strippers were fired by Calendar Girls via a Facebook post earlier this year after refusing to sign a new contract, which would involved a big cut in their wages.
+It is part of an ongoing campaign after 19 strippers were fired by Calendar Girls via a Facebook post last year after refusing to sign a new contract, which would involved a big cut in their wages.

 The Fired Up Stilettos group is calling on the government to give adult entertainment workers the right to collectively bargain while maintaining their independent contractor status.